 - Listings that sold in 0-30 days averaged 98% of list price

-Instead of having 2 agents trying to be everything to all of their clients, Karen and Judy divided up the tasks that needed to be done the same way any large business would do it.
-Karen managed all listing pricing analysis and marketing, and Judy did listing contract negotiations through closing and represented buyers.
+Instead of having 2 agents trying to be everything to all of their clients, we divided up the tasks that needed to be done the same way any large business would do it.
+I managed all home listing pricing analysis and marketing, and my partner handled seller contract negotiations, contract management and represented buyers.

 In 2013, the only home that didn’t sell in 60 days or less was a short sale.
 It actually sold fairly quickly, but since the bank took so long to give approval for the contract to go forward, the buyer walked away and we had to start over.
-The second contract came in just days later, but the way days on market are tracked doesn’t exclude the time a property was under a contract that didn’t close.
+The second contract came in just days later.
+Since days on market is calculated from the initial listing date when a contract falls through, the it pushed up the numbers on that one.